|

 check your countrys laws, some will intercept the package and charge you with a crime.

-We offer you the biggest list of seeds directly from top Dutch Cannabis breeders.
+They offer you the biggest list of seeds directly from top Dutch Cannabis breeders.
 Over 30 cannabis strains.
 Lots of Cannabis Cup winners like White Widow, Durban Poison and Northern Lights.
 We provide marijuana seeds for every need: Indoor, Outdoor, feminized, and medical.

 Discretion and SAFE shopping is guaranteed, SSL Secured.
 Discrete delivery worldwide!
-All seed-packages contain 10 seeds, we ship all seeds by Priority mail in plain packaging crush proof sealed envelops with no indication to the contents.
+All seed-packages contain 10 seeds, they ship all seeds by Priority mail in plain packaging crush proof sealed envelops with no indication to the contents.

 Contact: Postbus 938 .
 5600 AX Eindhoven .
 The Netherlands